 Yes.
 We schedule training sessions for precinct captains, precinct volunteers and poll watchers at various times during the year.

-Is the FCRC associated with any other Republican groups?
+Is the Fairfax County Republican Committee associated with any other Republican groups?

 Yes.
-The FCRC operates as a local “unit” within the Republican Party of Virginia.
+The FCRC (aka Fairfax GOP) operates as the local county “unit” within the Republican Party of Virginia.
 The FCRC also works with the leadership and members of affiliated groups such as the George Mason College Republicans, the Fairfax Area Young Republicans, various Virginia Federation of Women Republican chapters, and the 8th, 10th, and 11th Congressional District Committees.

 The term “unit” refers to a county or city Republican organization that exists to provide support for local elections and their candidates.
 Units are grouped in their respective Congressional District Committees (currently Congressional Districts 1 thru 11).
 District Committees in turn report to the statewide Republican Party of Virginia (RPV).
 The governing body of RPV is called the State’s Central Committee (SCC).
 The Fairfax County Republican Committee works with three Congressional District Committees, the 8th, 10th and 11th, because parts of all three of those Districts are in Fairfax County.